 Hitting sales targets.
-Increasing average dollar sale (ADS).
+Increasing average sales value.
 Boosting basket size benchmarks.
 Keeping overhead costs down.

 These are just a few of the crucial business objectives that weigh on the minds of retail operations leaders.
 But the one thing you simply cannot afford to overlook is retaining your frontline employees.